Some Background

 What is a Near-Death Experience?

 A near-death experience (NDE) is a profound psychological event that may occur to a person close to death or, if not near death, in a situation of physical or emotional crisis.
-Because it includes transcendental and mystical elements, an NDE is a powerful event of consciousness; it is not mental illness.
+Because it includes transcendental and mystical elements, an NDE is a powerful event of consciousness; it is not a mental illness.

 How do people react when they have an NDE?